-Hotel Chinzanso Tokyo was built in an area with a rich and colorful 700-year history, intertwined with historic figures including Prime Minister Yamagata Aritomo and Haiku poet Matsuo Basho.
+Hotel Chinzanso Tokyo was built in an area with a rich and colorful 700-year history, intertwined with historic figures including former Prime Minister Yamagata Aritomo and Haiku poet Matsuo Basho.

 Many centuries ago, our beautiful site was already a scenic attraction where wild camellias naturally flourished.
 People called the area "Tsubakiyama" (camellia mountain).

 Edo Era (1603 to 1867)

 During the Edo Era, the Kuroda clan of the Kururi feudal domain resided in a villa where our hotel is currently located.
 Renowned poet Matsuo Basho also lived at adjacent Sekiguchi Bashoan for about 4 years, where he served the Kanda area water supply office.
 Our site even appeared in Utagawa Hiroshige's renowned "One Hundred Famous Views of Edo" painting, which beautifully depicted the local water scenery.